iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : The function must print the content of size bytes of the buffer pointed by b
     * Expected Results : The output should look like the example they provided and formatted exactly the same way.

-> 💡*Fun Fact : Margaret Heffernan Quote: “Noise is a buffer, more effective than cubicles or booth walls.”*
+> 💬 *Quote : Margaret Heffernan : “Noise is a buffer, more effective than cubicles or booth walls.”*